xorz57/SimplePendulum/README.md

 # SimplePendulum
-Simple Pendulum Simulation written in C++ using SFML
+Simple Pendulum written in C++ using SFML